 Trudy and Pete have a dinner party at their home in the suburbs.
 Ken and Cynthia Cosgrove and Don and Megan are the guests.
 Pete is happy to show off his house, his family and his fancy new stereo system.
 Dinner conversation rolls around to Ken’s writing and Cynthia reveals that he has published a few stories.
 [Remember how jealous Pete was of Ken’s writing talent?]
 After dinner, the dripping faucet in the Campbell’s kitchen finally blows up.
 And it Don Draper [or should I say Dick Whitman] to the rescue.
 He grabs a wrench, takes of his shirt and crawls under the sink, leaving poor inept Pete searching hopelessly through his toolbox.

 After the party, Megan drives a drunken Don back to New York.
 Don asks her to pull over for a little romance.
 I guess I wasn’t the only one that found his display of manliness kinds sexy.
 Megan knows the way to keep Don happy.

 Pete Get’s a Black Eye

 The morning after the guys takes Mr. Jaguar, Edwin Baker to a ‘party nearby’ his wife discovers chewing gum in a very embarrassing place.
 Lane is furious!
 Pete, being his usual self, demeans Lane.
-Before you know it, right in the middle of the partner’s meeting, the two mean have a fist fight.
-The best part is, Lane mops the floor with Pete.
+Before you know it, right in the middle of the partner’s meeting, the two mean to have a fistfight.
+The best part is, Lane, mops the floor with Pete.